Ardumower/Sunray/alfred/README.md

 sudo systemctl start sunray
 ```

-## How to update code and compile 'Sunray for Alfred'
+## How to update installed code and re-compile 'Sunray for Alfred'
 ```
 ## update repository ##
 cd ~/Sunray